 We can mail it to you.
-But if you know in advance you can’t make it to the final class, and you are eligible for a certificate, you can have a friend pick it up for you after the ceremony.
+If you know in advance you can’t make it to the final class and you are eligible for a certificate, you can have a friend pick it up for you after the ceremony.

 Do we need to wear a tuxedo/dress?

 Obviously you haven’t seen how we dress.
-No, you don’t need to wear any special clothes, we just try to focus on the content and to keep things very informal.
-But you might want to leave the T-shirts and tank tops at home for the graduation – we often take pictures.
+No, you don’t need to wear any special clothes; we just try to focus on the content and to keep things very informal.
+However, you might want to leave the T-shirts and tank tops at home for the graduation; we often take pictures.